acekyd/acekyd/content/posts/understanding-the-basics-restful-api.md

 TCP/IP uses the standard client-server communication model, where a client (computer device) requests a resource from a server (possibly a much larger computer device in a remote location).
 Collectively the TCP/IP suite of conventions is classified as stateless (though TCP is itself stateful) — every request from a client to a server is treated as new, the server never remembers a client.
 This frees up resources on the server to make it faster and respond to multiple requests quicker.

-> You can read more about TCP/IP in [this article](https://www.techtarget.com/searchnetworking/definition/TCP-IP)by Search Target.
+> You can read more about TCP/IP in [this article](https://www.techtarget.com/searchnetworking/definition/TCP-IP) by Search Target.

 ## Understanding how APIs enable applications talk to each other